 By Krysha Thayer

-Attention Deficit Hyperactivity Disorder, or ADHD for short, is a mental disorder that is most commonly found in children between the ages of 4 and 17.
+Attention Deficit Hyperactivity Disorder, or ADHD for short, is a mental health disorder that is most commonly found in children between the ages of 4 and 17.
 Upon entering young adulthood, it is common for people who have been diagnosed with ADHD to grow out of it.
 But this is not true for everyone.
-Many young adults who were diagnosed with ADHD during childhood continue to struggle with it throughout their young adult life.
-Still, others who may not have been diagnosed during childhood can be diagnosed with late onset ADHD.
+Many young adults with ADHD continue to struggle with it throughout their young adult life.
+Still, others who may not have been diagnosed during childhood can be diagnosed with late-onset ADHD.

 Around 60 percent of children who are diagnosed with ADHD in their childhoods continue to struggle with ADHD into their adult lives.
 That means that roughly 5 percent of the adult population in the United States has been diagnosed with ADHD.
 That is nearly 11 million people.
 Some studies have shown that the number of people struggling with this disorder is probably much higher than 5 percent because many cases of ADHD are never diagnosed and go untreated.

-It is important to remember that symptoms of ADHD can often be unique to each individual.
+What are the signs of ADHD?
+It is important to remember that symptoms of ADHD in young adults can often be unique to each individual.
+Some people experience mild characteristics of ADHD while others experience more severe ADHD symptoms.
 Some individuals cannot focus on anything, even if it is something that they are highly interested in.
 Others can concentrate on certain things that of interest them for long periods of time.
-While outbursts of anger may be a common occurrence for some, others may never or rarely have angry outbursts, but have a great difficulty in showing up to things on time.
+While outbursts of anger may be a common occurrence for some, others may never or rarely have angry outbursts, but have great difficulty in showing up to things on time.